MattKimmmm/File-System/Lab5/Lab5/ReadMe.txt

 TEST for touch:

+	//create text file using touch command
 	Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
 	$ touch file.txt

+	//file.txt is successfully created
 	Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
 	$ ls
 	file.txt

+	//create an image file using touch -p command
+	//program prompts user for password
+	//set the password
 	Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
 	$ touch image.img -p
 	What is the password?